Here’s a 6-part outline to create a mini marketing plan.

 3. Design & Development

-- Video is one area for crowdfunding campaigns that should not be done off-the-cuff.
+- Video is one area that should not be done off-the-cuff.
 It needs to be fully storyboarded — taking the viewer on a compelling journey in ~3 minutes.
 What gap in people’s life does your product fill?
 Demonstrate that experience!

 - Product images: again, tell the story; show prototyping, let funders experience the backstory, and feel like they’re part of the innovations involved.